nhm38/ECE4960/lab13-page.md

 ![Sad DR](img/lab13/DeadReckoning.png)

+I pushed the robot forward once, pulled the robot backwards once, and then pushed the robot forward again.
+You can see the 3 bumps in the velocity data and the corresponding changes in the acceleration data.

-I also set up the sensor's built-in digital low pass filter to see if that would improve the data.
+I set up the sensor's built-in digital low pass filter to see if that would improve the data.
 I messed abournd with some of the settings and saw some improvemnts in the acceleration data but nothing too significant.

 ```
 ICM_20948_dlpcfg_t myDLPcfg;    // Configuration structure for the desired sensors (accel & gyro)